-We are now accepting applications for our Summer 2013 internship program.
+We are now accepting applications for the Summer 2014 Uganda Village Project internship program.

 Interns will spend 8-9 weeks living and working in a village in rural Iganga District, Uganda, gaining experience in public health, community education, and international development.
 Interns work in diverse teams composed of Ugandan and non-Ugandan team members.
 Teams will organize health education programs in the villages, assist in planning and implementing health care and development oriented programs, and work in partnership with local NGOs and community groups to carry out objectives.

 Interns will have the opportunity to participate in a variety of activities in several focus areas.
 Programs and activities are geared toward issues such as water, sanitation, HIV/AIDS, nutrition, malaria, and reproductive health.
 Specifically, interns will work with communities in our Healthy Villages program.

 - Team Leaders: June 14, 2014 – August 12, 2014 (8.5 weeks)